AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworks.md

 # Regularization

 For regularization, you can use one regularization object for each layer.
-You can also use single regularization object for all layers.
+You can also use one regularization object for all layers.
 The examples are shown below.

 ```lua
 local Regularization = DataPredict.Others.Regularization